Mark-Waldron/OOP_UI/README.md

 * Ship

 The Ship page provides a visual representations of data being calculated.
 The page contains 4 bar chars for Engine, Shields, Temperature and Oxygen.
 A bubble graph is also found within the page to display the percentage value of the reactor.
+The text "Reactor Levels", is mapped to the size of the reactor bubble.

+* Data

+The Data page displays the averages of every statistic from each visit to a user with the use of a line graph.
+With use of the UP and DOWN keys, a user can toggle through each statistic.
+When the program is exited, the current averages are added to the table object that loaded from the data file and they table and its contents overwrite the data file.
+Therefore, each time a user runs the program, the data that is loaded is unique each time for an extra row is added.